That’s a very complex question. The answer involves many factors that should be considered.

 Determining an individual’s therapeutic dietary protocol can mean the difference between success and failure of permanent weight loss or optimal nutritional health.

-Be sure to check out our other pages for more information on hormone balancing, low testosterone, adrenals, thyroid and medical weight loss.
+Be sure to check out our other pages for more information on hormone balancing, low testosterone, adrenals, thyroid and thyroid.

 Along with poor diets, studies have found that key nutrients in foods have declined from 1909 to 1994, likely because the soil is not as nutrient-dense as it once was, and processing of foods degrades nutrients that do exist.
 So not only are we eating fewer healthy foods, but those we do eat contain fewer nutrients than they once did.
 As a result, many Americans — even those who think they are eating relatively healthy– may be suffering from a nutritional deficiency.